White-faced storm petrel: Description

-The white-faced storm petrel is 19 to 21 cm in length with a 41 to 44 cm wingspan.
+Commonly, the white-faced storm petrel is 19 to 21 cm in length with a 41 to 44 cm wingspan and 40 to 70 grams body mass.
+The key characteristics of this species include dark bill, tarsi, toes and claws.
 It has a pale brown to grey back, rump and wings with black flight feathers.
 It is white below, unlike other north Atlantic petrels, and has a white face with a black eye mask like a phalarope.
-Its plumage makes it one of the easier petrels to identify at sea.
+Its distinctive grey-brown dorsal side plumage makes it one of the easier petrels to identify at sea from a distance.
+Both sexes of this frigate petrel have similar plumage with no seasonal variation.
+However, they have slight differences with females are larger than males in tarsus, wing and tail lengths by around 1–3%.
+On the other hand, males have a larger bill depth than females by about 1.7%.